 By the hog’s third birthday, a fifth tooth, another bicuspid molar, will have erupted through the gum line.

 By the hog’s fourth birthday, a sixth tooth, a tricuspid molar, will have partially erupted through the gum line, showing two of the three cusps.

-By the fifth year, that sixth tooth will be fully erupted.
-From now on, the only way to know how old the hog is, is by the amount of wear shown on the teeth.
+By the fifth year, that sixth tooth will fully erupt.
+From now on, the only way to know how old the hog is is by the amount of wear shown on the teeth.
 No more teeth will show up.
 When all these molars are all worn out, at about age eight, the hog can no longer get the nutrition they need from what they eat and they rapidly begin to decline in health.
 It is rare for a wild hog to live past eight years old.